Blocus-org/blocus-web-browser/README.md

 - Customisable toolbar.
 - Proxy.
 - Simple and light interface.
-- A lot of work
+- A lot of work for MacOs compatibility

 # Developpement